asam-ev/qc-framework/doc/manual/using_the_cpp_base_library.md

 # Using the C++ Base Library

+It is recommended to use the Python Base Library if possible as it contains the most advanced development.
+The C++ Base Library is complete in terms of functionality, but it is not as easy to use as the Python Base Library.

 ## Installation

 To install the base library it is necessary to clone the qc-framework repository